Add and verify a domain in Apple Business Manager

 Domain conflicts

-There are two types of domain conflicts:
+There are three types of domain conflicts:

-A domain that’s registered by another organisation.
+Example 1: A domain that’s registered by another organisation.

-Important: Apple doesn’t intervene in domain claims.
+Important: In the first two examples, Apple doesn’t intervene in domain claims.

-Add a domain
+Add and verify a domain

 In the Domains section, select Add Domain, then enter the domain you want to use.